-If you’re having major surgery, you may know that a physician anesthesiologist will give you anesthesia and monitor you while you’re unconscious during the surgery.
+If you’re having major surgery, you may know that an anesthesiologist will give you anesthesia and monitor you while you’re unconscious during the surgery.
 But you may not know that this medical expert also works with you and your surgeon to make sure you’re comfortable as you recover from your surgery.

 Postoperative pain is not just annoying or unpleasant.
 If it’s not treated correctly, it can sometimes become chronic pain — pain that lasts longer than three months — and become more challenging to manage.